Skip to content Skip to footer

 Let’s break down the top ways dark chocolates can benefit you.

 Dark chocolates contain a high measure of antioxidant-rich flavonoids.
-The good thing about flavonoids is that they are known for their anti-inflammatory, antioxidant and anticancer properties and reduce the risk of various diseases.
-So, having a diet rich in antioxidants comes highly recommended and when you incorporate dark chocolates into your diet, you improve your skin health too!
+The good thing about flavonoids is that they are known for their anti-inflammatory, antioxidant, and anticancer properties, and they help reduce the risk of various diseases.
+So, having a diet rich in antioxidants is highly recommended, and when you incorporate dark chocolate into your diet, you improve your skin health too!

-Since dark chocolates lower bad cholesterol in the body, they reduce the risk of heart disease.
+Since dark chocolate lowers bad cholesterol, it reduces the risk of heart disease.
 Additionally, dark chocolate has been shown to improve brain function, lower blood pressure, and reduce the risk of diabetes and other chronic diseases such as Alzheimer’s.

-If you are looking for an instant mood uplifter, studies say you might want to eat a few pieces of dark chocolate.
-It’s because dark chocolate promotes better brain functioning and at the same time, enhances your mood.
+If you are looking for an instant mood lifter, studies say you might want to eat a few pieces of dark chocolate.
+It’s because dark chocolate promotes better brain functioning and, at the same time, enhances your mood.

 Do try it and let me know if it worked for you 🙂

-Since dark chocolates are less sweet, contain lower sugar content and have lower calories than milk chocolates, they are considered a healthier option if you love to indulge in chocolates.
-However, can you go on eating dark chocolates without fear of repercussions?
+Since dark chocolates are less sweet, contain lower sugar content, and have lower calories than milk chocolates, they are considered a healthier option if you love to indulge in chocolates.
+However, can you keep eating dark chocolate without fear of repercussions now that you know its benefits?
 Not really.

 How Much is Too Much?

-Whitakers Chocolates suggest having about 30-60 grams of dark chocolate per day, as this amount will give you a perfect balance of health benefits while satiating your taste buds!
+Whitaker’s Chocolates suggests about 30-60 grams of dark chocolate per day, as this amount provides a perfect balance of health benefits while satisfying your taste buds!

 How to Choose the Best Dark Chocolate for You?